MidhunArPrabhu/EX.No.2.1-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

+# EXPERIMENT 2.1
-# EX.No.2.1  CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING
+# CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING
-## Date:
+### DESIGNED BY MIDHUN AZHAHU RAJA P 212222240066

-## AIM
+## AIM :

 To create a 3Dmodel from the given isometric drawing using fusion 360 tool.

-## REQUIREMENTS
+## REQUIREMENTS :

-1. Autodesk fusion 360
+- Autodesk fusion 360
-2. Windows 10
+- Windows 10
-3. 16 GB of RAM (integrated graphics recommend 1 GB or more)
+- 16 GB of RAM (integrated graphics recommend 1 GB or more)
-4. 2.5 Mbps or faster download; 500 Kbps or faster upload
+- 2.5 Mbps or faster download; 500 Kbps or faster upload

-## PROCEDURE
+## PROCEDURE :

 ### STEP-1:  Start the sketch command

    Select Sketch > Create Sketch.

 ### STEP-2:  Select the Sketch Plane

    Select the Front (XZ) Plane